-You can use old window screens, or you can build a simple drying rack from 1×1’s and windows screen material stapled to it.
-Then lay out your herbs in single layers.
+You can use old window screens or build a simple drying rack from 1×1’s and windows screen material stapled to it.
+Then lay your herbs in single layers.
 You can put a block between screen squares and stack them.
 This works similarly to hanging them, but can work outside in a protected area.

-Alternatively, you can use a hanging mesh rack like this one I recently purchased.
-This allows me to hang indoors or out - and not worry about those pesky insects trying to nest in my food!
+Alternatively, you can use a hanging mesh rack.
+This allows you to hang indoors or out – and not worry about those pesky insects trying to nest in your food!

-By far my favorite way to dry herbs is using a dehydrator.
-You can set the temperature to be perfect for drying herbs, which is approximately 95-100F.
-This way, you aren't cooking out more nutrients than necessary.
+By far my favorite way to dry herbs is using a food dehydrator.
+You can set the temperature to be perfect for drying herbs, which is approximately 95°-100°F. This way, you aren’t cooking out more nutrients than necessary.

 Simply prepare your herbs, place on the trays provided, turn on your machine, and between 4-12+ hours (depending on the herb you’re drying, the size of the leaf, your home’s humidity, etc.).

-- Set your oven on the lowest temperature setting.
+- Set your oven to the lowest temperature setting.

 - Place your herbs on a grill or tray then place in your oven.

 - Close the door, but put a metal spatula or oven mitt or something in the door so it stays open.

 Safety Tip: Do not walk away from the oven.
-It's a safety hazard and you want to make sure no one gets burned or the mitt catches fire.
+It’s a safety hazard, and you want to ensure no one gets burned or the mitt catches fire.

-You want to allow the heat to escape so as not to cook the herbs – just dry them.
-You’ll have to check often to see if they are dry enough as all herbs take different amounts of time depending on what they are.
+You want to allow the heat to escape, not to cook the herbs – just dry them.
+You’ll have to check often to see if they are dry enough, as all herbs take different amounts of time depending on what they are.
 It may take 3-4 hours, but check often.